 The Seattle Foundation has a successful history of understanding problems and opportunities and then bringing people together to find new solutions and marshal resources.
-During the past seven years, TSF’s proactive community leadership work has focused on reducing educational and economic disparities in King County.
-Building on this work, TSF’s Center for Community Leadership will facilitate opportunities for cross-sector, multi-issue problem solving.
+During the past eight years, TSF’s proactive community leadership work has focused on reducing educational and economic disparities in King County.
+Building on this work, TSF’s Center for Community Partnerships will facilitate opportunities for cross-sector, multi-issue problem solving.
 The Center will achieve greater community impact through systemic change efforts by using multiple strategies, including grantmaking, mission investing, convening, advocacy, research and technical assistance.
-The Center for Community Leadership will be operational in early 2014 with a public launch held in the fall.
+The Center for Community Partnerships started operating in early 2014 with a public launch held in the fall of 2014.

-Replacing our traditional grantmaking program will be a new effort to involve our fundholders in identifying and funding community needs.
-We’ll offer a wide range of opportunities, from simple philanthropic “matchmaking” via our web site, to more active involvement through giving circles.
-We’ll use the Foundation’s funds to seed these efforts and catalyze giving in areas of interest to our fundholders that align with our Healthy Community framework.
-Input and participation with our fundholders, together with a new Healthy Community Giving Guide to be published in 2014, will provide the platform to launch this new grantmaking approach.
+GiveTogether, our collective-giving program, involves our fundholders in identifying and funding community needs.
+We offer a wide range of opportunities, from simple philanthropic “matchmaking” via our web site, to more active involvement through giving circles.
+We use the Foundation’s funds to seed these efforts and catalyze giving in areas of interest to our fundholders that align with our Healthy Community framework.
+Input and participation with our fundholders, together with a new Healthy Community Giving Guide to be published in 2015, provide the platform for this new grantmaking approach.

 In-depth Consulting Services